 Turkey’s mining and metals sector has grown in parallel with the country’s robust economy.
-Harboring a large expanse of the western portion of the Tethyan-Eurasian Metallogenic Belt, which is an ophiolite extending from the Alps to southeastern Europe through Turkey, the Lesser Caucasus, Iran, and the Himalayas on to China, Turkey offers proven potential for mining investors.
+Harboring a large expanse of the western portion of the Tethyan-Eurasian Metallogenic Belt, which is an ophiolite extending from the Alps to southeastern Europe through Turkey Land, the Lesser Caucasus, Iran, and the Himalayas on to China, Turkey offers proven potential for mining investors.
 As the least exploited portion of the belt, Turkey stands out as a very promising region for companies engaged in mineral extraction.
 Mining in Turkey has mainly been limited to surface excavations, meaning huge potential with deep drilling is awaiting international investors.

 Here are some essential facts and figures about the Turkish mining and metals sector: